Alovchin91/msys2-launcher-rs/README.md

 `msys2-launcher-rs` provides a set of executables for launching MSYS2 shell for different MSYSTEM's.

+## Purpose

+The original [MSYS2 Launcher](https://github.com/msys2/msys2-launcher) provides the ability to run MSYS2 shell within MinTTY terminal emulator.

+Unfortunately, it doesn't play well with the alternative terminal emulators, like Alacritty, Hyper or Windows Terminal.
+The situation with the Windows Terminal at the time of writing is even more complicated, as it does not support specifying environment variables for profiles yet.
+This leaves the users of the Windows Terminal with a single option of using `msys2_shell.cmd` as a launcher.

+The purpose of this project is to provide an alternative to the original MSYS2 Launcher which can be used from different terminal emulators, mainly the [Windows Terminal](https://github.com/microsoft/terminal).

+Besides, I wanted to do a small project in Rust that would also be useful for myself.
+So here it goes :smile:

 ## Build & Install

 To build, simply run `cargo build` (add `--release` for the release build) in the project directory.